mgajda/less-arbitrary/towards-better-union.md

 ```

 In this way, we can specify other elements of `beyond` set instead of a single `top`.
-When under strict type discipline, like that of Haskell[@GHCZurihac], we seek to enable each element of the `beyond` set
+When under strict type discipline, like that of Haskell [@GHCZurihac], we seek to enable each element of the `beyond` set
-to contain at least one error message.[^9]
+to contain at least one error message[^9].

 We abolish the semilattice requirement
-that has been conventionally assumed for type constraints
-[@subtype-inequalities], as this requirement is valid only for strict type
-constraint inference, not for a more general type inference considered
+that has been conventionally assumed for type constraints [@subtype-inequalities], as this requirement is valid only for the strict type constraint inference, not for a more general type inference considered
 as a learning problem.
-As we observe in the example 5
+As we observe in example 5
-in [@sec:examples], we need to perform non-monotonic step of choosing alternative representation
+in [@sec:examples], we need to perform a non-monotonic step of choosing alternative representation
 after monotonic steps of merging all the information.

-When a specific instance of `Typelike` is also a semilattice (an idempotent semigroup),
-we will explicitly indicate if that is the case.
+When a specific instance of `Typelike` is not a semilattice (an idempotent semigroup), we will explicitly indicate that is the case.
 It is convenient validation when testing a recursive structure of the
 type.
 Note that we abolish semilattice requirement that was traditionally
-assumed for type constraints here[@subtyping-lattice].
+assumed for type constraints here [@subtyping-lattice].
 That is because this requirement is valid only for strict type
 constraint inference, not for a more general type inference as a
 learning problem.
 As we saw on `ExampleMap`
 in [@sec:examples], we need non-monotonic
 inference when dealing with alternative representations.
-It should be noted that this approach significantly generalized the assumptions compared
+We note that this approach significantly generalized the assumptions compared
 with a full lattice subtyping [@subtype-inequalities;@subtyping-lattice].

-Now we are ready to present **relation of typing** and its laws.
+Time to present the **relation of typing** and its laws.
 In order to preserve proper English word order, we state that $\mathit{ty}\,{}^\backprime{}\mathit{Types}^\backprime{}\,\mathit{val}$
 instead of classical $\mathit{val}\mathrm{:}\mathit{ty}$.
-Specifying the laws of typing is important, since we may need to consider separately
-the validity of a domain of types/type constraints, and that of the sound typing of the
+Specifying the laws of typing is important, since we may need to separately consider the validity of a domain of types/type constraints, and that of the sound typing of the
 terms by these valid types.
 The minimal definition of typing inference relation and type checking relation
 is formulated as consistency between these two operations.